mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 Unfortunately, using Podman to boot up quick development environments turns out to be completely impractical.
 The major problem is that system level packages are completely separated from containers.
 This is a pure but impractical setup.
-My solution to this was to maintain a base Dockerfile with all the tools I use in the normal operation of my computer - things like Neovim, its plugin dependencies and common command line tools.
+My solution to this was to maintain a Dockerfile with all the tools I use in the normal operation of my computer - things like Neovim, its plugin dependencies and common command line tools.
-Then, whenever I needed to create a build environment, I would this image as the basis for the new environment.
+Then, whenever I needed to create a build environment, I would use this image as the base for the new environment.
 I really didn't like this solution.
 Not only was it high maintenance, but Docker's non-guarantee of build time reproducibility meant that my build environments weren't truly reproducible anyway.

 Maybe I wasn't using Fedora Sway Atomic correctly, but it seems to me that the combination of rpm-ostree and Podman to manage containerised and immutable development is not the solution for a workstation PC.

-I switched back to good old Ubuntu - until I stumbled across NixOS.
+I switched back to good old Ubuntu - until I stumbled upon NixOS.

-# I Use NixOS BTW
+# I Use NixOS btw
 Of all the operating systems I've used, NixOS is my favourite.
 It's probably a stretch to say that it will put an end to my distro hopping - but I suspect it will always be somewhere near the top of the list.